ThinkingThoughts

 That is painful.
 It’s unavoidable that it should be painful.
 We’re not tearing our bodies, but our souls, and they don’t make Lortab for the soul.
 There’s no pain reliever, and the ones we try are usually ineffective, harmful, or both.
 Time is the only healer, and it is a harsh and pitiless one.

 Love doesn’t always grow like this.
 Many, many times a couple will fall in love, marry, spend years together, and never truly mesh.
-They maintain their separate lives and friends and continue to be only themselves, with no true intermingling of the souls.
+They maintain their separateness and continue to be only themselves, with no true intermingling of the souls.
 And when they split, it hurts, but no more than it hurt to break up with a long-term boyfriend or girlfriend.
 They get over it, they move on.
 And that’s great for them.
 And no doubt they really cared about one another – but I don’t think that’s love.
 Call me whatever you want, I don’t care (you don’t have to read this, after all), but that’s my opinion.

 True love is when, no matter how angry you are, you would rather die than hurt that person, because it really and truly hurts you to hurt them.
 Not when you think that, but when it is true in your soul.